demetr1ce/nodejs-aws-api/README.md

 ## Installation

 Clone the repo onto your local machine.
 Run <code>npm i</code>.
-After creating your dynamodb on AWS, create a .env file with your AWS settings.
+After creating your dynamodb on AWS (with 'user and 'unique' tables), create a .env file with your AWS settings.

 Run <code>nodemon app.js</code> and test using Postman.